 As for treating fatigue with acetyl-L-carnitine, some studies have suggested that supplements could ease MS-related fatigue in people with low blood levels of L-carnitine.

-Other research found that acetyl-L-carnitine works better than certain medications used to treat fatigue.
+A small study found that acetyl-L-carnitine works better than certain medications, such as amantadine, used to treat fatigue.
 But additional studies have had inconclusive results, showing a possible, but not statistically significant, benefit to acetyl-L-carnitine in MS-related fatigue.

 Although acetyl-L-carnitine generally has few or mild side effects, it can interfere with blooding-thinning medications and other drugs.
-So, if you decide to try acetyl-L-carnitine or any other dietary supplement, be sure to talk with your doctor first.
+Therefore, have a discussion with your health care provider before taking acetyl-L-carnitine or any other dietary supplement.